WHY THE RSJ POLE WEIGHT CHART IS NOT JUST A RANDOM TABLE

 FINAL THOUGHT ON THE RSJ POLE WEIGHT CHART

+compatibility.
 Even though the chart feels simple, skipping it leads to unnecessary complications.
-With proper details provided by Vishwageeta, selecting the right RSJ pole becomes easier and avoids many problems long before installation begins.